DeadAt0m/ddut4/README.md

     - Automatic (preferred method): Automatically launch and monitor servers with ut4wd.sh

-        Example: ./ut4wd.sh HUB
+        Example: "./ut4wd.sh HUB"

     - Manual: Launch/stop servers directly with launchServer.sh (read more below)

-    - Restart a server by running launchServer.sh SRVNAME restart & followed by the disown command.
+    - Restart a server by running "launchServer.sh SRVNAME restart &" followed by the "disown" command.
-    - Stop a server by running launchServer.sh SRVNAME stop.
+    - Stop a server by running "launchServer.sh SRVNAME stop".
                 Note: If ut4wd.sh is running in the background, a new server instance will eventually be started!
+Kill the ut4wd.sh process to avoid this.

 Upgrades